MileHacker Logo

 Seasonal Closures & Limitations

-In the slower season (July to October), when tourist numbers are lower, some smaller resorts, restaurants, or tour operators may choose to close temporarily for maintenance or operate with reduced hours and staff.
+In the slower season (July to October), when tourist numbers are lower, some smaller resorts, restaurants, or tour operators may choose to close temporarily for maintenance or operate with reduced hours and workers.
 This is less common for established businesses in The City different.

 What to Expect